Sylvia Hassenfeld: Early life

 Sylvia Grace Kay was born in Philadelphia on September 19, 1920, the only child of Sophie (Flieglman) and Joseph Kay, who was a hosiery manufacturer.
 In 1940, Sylvia married Merrill L. Hassenfeld, whose father, Henry, and his uncles Hillel and Herman, had founded Hasbro toys in 1923, and moved to Providence, Rhode Island.
 Merrill became the president of Hasbro in 1943 and CEO in 1960, a position he held until his death in 1979.
 Sylvia earned her bachelor's degree from Cedar Crest College in 1944.
-She and her husband had three children, Stephen D. Hassenfeld, who led Hasbro from 1979 until his death in 1989, Alan G. Hassenfeld, who led the company from 1989 to 2008 and remains a trustee, and Ellen Hassenfeld Block.
+She and her husband had three children, Stephen D. Hassenfeld, who led Hasbro from 1979 until his death in 1989, Alan G. Hassenfeld, who led the company from 1989 to 2008 and remained a trustee until his death in 2025, and Ellen Hassenfeld Block.
 She served as a director of the board of trustees of Hasbro and was also involved in the early test-marketing of many Hasbro products while her children were growing up but her main interest was philanthropy.